 - Tricare for Life beneficiaries

 Eligible members can sign up for the FEDVIP vision program only during a once-annual, monthlong open enrollment period, commonly referred to as "open season."
 Open season runs every year from the Monday of the second full week in November to the Monday of the second full week in December.
-That means to purchase FEDVIP vision insurance for 2021, you must choose a plan between Nov.
-9 and Dec.
-14, 2020.
+For 2022 the FEDVIP vision insurance open season ran from Nov.
+14 – Dec.
+12, 2022.

 Outside of the annual open season, users can enroll in or change their vision coverage only if they experience a "qualifying life event" (QLE).
-Those include a move, the birth of a baby or a Tricare-directed change in primary care provider.
+Those include a move or the birth of a baby.
+FEDVIP's QLEs are similiar to those of Tricare.

-Members have their choice of 10 different vision insurance packages with both high and low coverage (and corresponding premium rates), family coverage, coverage for one person only, or coverage for two people.
+Members have their choice of about 10 different vision insurance packages with both high and low coverage (and corresponding premium rates), family coverage, coverage for one person only or coverage for two people.
 Some even offer discounts on laser eye surgery.

 Most FEDVIP plans permit one vision exam every 12 months, as well as discounted or free glasses or contacts.
 Check out the FEDVIP website to see what plans are available to you.
 You can also use the website to compare plans and make sure you purchase only the coverage you need.

 If you are currently enrolled in a vision insurance plan through FEDVIP and want to keep the same coverage next year, you do not need to do anything; your coverage will continue uninterrupted.
-However, if you wish to enroll in a new vision insurance program, or change the one you are currently enrolled in, you must do it before Dec.
-14, or wait another year.
+However, if you wish to enroll in a new vision insurance program, or change the one you are currently enrolled in, you must do it before the end of open enrollment, or wait another year.